gettypubs/keepitmoving/content/posters/22-van_Aubel.md

 contributor:
  - first_name: Carien
    last_name: van Aubel
-   bio: Carien van Aubel holds MAs in chemistry and in the conservation of modern and contemporary art from the University of Amsterdam (UvA).
-Her background has led her research into the unexplored degradation phenomena related to the use of innovative materials in contemporary art.
-She is a trainee in modern and contemporary art conservation at the UvA.
+   bio: Carien van Aubel is trained as a chemist and conservator in modern and contemporary art at the University of Amsterdam.
+She works as an independent conservator in the Netherlands and London.
+Currently, she is involved in "Project Plastics," which was initiated by the Dutch Foundation for the Conservation of Contemporary Art (SBMK) and the Cultural Heritage Agency of the Netherlands (RCE).
  - first_name: Nikki
    last_name: van Basten
    bio: Nikki van Basten, conservator of modern and contemporary art, is on temporary assignment at the Getty Conservation Institute.
 She has carried out treatments for a broad range of objects and is specialized in the conservation of (outdoor) painted sculptures.
 She holds a Professional Doctorate in the Conservation of Modern and Contemporary Art from the University of Amsterdam.